Katerina-kolom/HSE_DL_spring_2023/README.md

 # HSE_DL_spring_2023
-DL course in HSE DPO
+Deep Learning course in HSE DPO

 ### Resources
 * If you want to download a specific folder or file from the repository, just paste the link to it in [download service](https://minhaskamal.github.io/DownGit/#/home?url=).